-It’s difficult to give advice on what paddle is right for you, because it’s inherently subjective.
-While some paddles will be distinctly better for a particular use than others, in general it will still largely come down to personal preference; bent-shaft vs. straight, large blade versus small, square blade or otter-tail, ultimately the right paddle for you is always going to be the one that feels good when you use it.
+Choosing a paddle is always a personal decision.
+While some paddles will be distinctly better for a particular use than others, it will still largely come down to personal preference; bent-shaft vs. straight, large blade versus small, square blade or otter-tail, ultimately the right paddle for you is always going to be the one that feels good when you use it.
+Whether you're looking for a canoe paddle for plodding across a quiet pond or for shooting rapids on an extended trek through the arctic wilderness, a comfortable and reliable canoe paddle will help make your experience the best it can be.
 On this page we’ll give you a quick overview of some general paddle features, and a quick run-down of our most popular paddles in the hopes that you can narrow down what you’re likely to enjoy.
 But again remember, the best paddle you can buy is the one that makes you want to spend more time on the water, and that feels good while you’re out there.

 Blade Surface Area